clojurists-together/clojuriststogether.org/resources/markdown/news/october-2018-monthly-update.md

 ### Thanks

 Thanks for your support!
-I'm excited to follow Nikita and Arne's work over the next months and feel truly grateful that an initiative like ClojuristsTogether exists in our community.
+I'm excited to follow Nikita and Arne's work over the next months and feel truly grateful that an initiative like Clojurists Together exists in our community.

 ## Shadow CLJs Update